 Each student is required to maintain and update a professional portfolio during his/her progression in the program.
 The portfolio is based on the student learning outcomes/goals and is reviewed by the student and the program faculty advisor each semester to assess and facilitate the development of this document.
 Portfolios are an evolving collection of items, reflective of a student's experiences, and a demonstration of personal and professional growth.
 The goal is for a graduating student to have a comprehensive "picture" of his/her unique qualities, skills and accomplishments and to be able to use this portfolio when seeking professional employment.
-Assessment of the cumulative portfolio takes place in PHT7529, Professional Development Seminar VII.
+Assessment of the cumulative portfolio takes place in PHT7529, Professional Development Seminar VII and successful completion of the portfolio is a graduation requirement.
 The following table is the assessment tool utilized in assessing the cumulative portfolio:

-Student Learning Outcomes/Goals Description-How Outcome/Goal Was Met Portfolio Evidence Items Faculty Advisor/ Reader Comments

-Graduates of the Program in Physical

-therapy:

-1 Model Professional Behaviors that are

-consistent with professional excellence

-and the expectations of the profession

-and the consumer.

-2 Practice utilizing Technical Skills

-consistent with entry into the profession

-of Physical Therapy.

-3 Experience areas of Personal Growth

-necessary for the transition into

-becoming a professional

-4 ······································

-Community Involvement as part of

-his/her professional and civic

-responsibility.

-5 Appropriately use and modify written, oral

-and non-verbal Communication with

-clients, families, and colleagues.

-6

-respond to Change within a dynamic

-health care environment.

-7 Student personal goal

-8 Student personal goal
+Student Learning Outcomes/Goals Description-How Outcome/Goal Was Met Portfolio Evidence Items Faculty Advisor/ Reader Comments Graduates of the Program in Physical therapy: 1 Model Professional Behaviors that are consistent with professional excellence and the expectations of the profession and the consumer.
+2 Practice utilizing Technical Skills consistent with entry into the profession of Physical Therapy.
+3 Experience areas of Personal Growth necessary for the transition into becoming a professional 4 Recognize the importance of and pursue Community Involvement as part of his/her professional and civic responsibility.
+5 Appropriately use and modify written, oral and non-verbal Communication with clients, families, and colleagues.
+6 respond to Change within a dynamic health care environment.
+8 Student personal goal Student personal goal